-With your spinner wheel set up, the next step to make a spinner wheel game is establishing the rules of the game you’ll be playing.
+With your spinner wheel set up, the next step to making a spinner wheel game is establishing the rules of the game you’ll be playing.

-Struggling for ideas?
+Already know how to make a spinner wheel?
+Struggling with ideas?
 Take a look at the list of 22 spinner wheel games below!

 🏫 How to make a spinner wheel game to get students active and engaged with your lessons…